ankitects/anki-betas/src/anki2.1.45.md

   and showing notes.
 - When showing notes, some columns will show an aggregate over all the cards of a note.
+- Added an introduced:x search to locate cards first studied in the last x days.
 - Column rendering has been moved into the backend, and will be faster than before (but is still limited by the speed of the graphics toolkit).
 - A fair bit of the browser code has been changed, and some add-ons like the